The ONLY One Day In Zadar Itinerary You Need!

 I’ve seen many tourists swimming in the city center along Petar Krešimir Coast, but I recommend you take bus 5 and visit Borik beach, just outside of the city center.

-The Greeting to the Sun-light installation is a recent addition to Zadar’s tourist attractions.
+The Greeting to the Sun, a light installation, is a recent addition to Zadar’s tourist attractions.
 It is located right next to the Sea Organ, so you can see how this square looks during the day.

-It is interesting to see both monuments together, as they are envisioned as complementary monuments, the Organ representing communication with nature by sound, and the Greeting symbolizes communicating with nature with light.
+It is interesting to see both monuments together, as they are envisioned as complementary: the Organ represents communication with nature through sound, and the Greeting symbolizes communication with nature through light.

 The Greeting to the Sun comes alive as the sun goes down.
 When the sun goes down, the light installation lights up and makes for one of the best Instagram spots in Zadar.